sasharoover/navigation-service/lab4.md

  just by using our app.

 Structure
--Guitar lessons for the learning and practice of guitar playing.
+- Guitar lessons for the learning and practice of guitar playing.
--A metronome for practice of guitar playing.
+- A metronome for practice of guitar playing.
--A list of music terminology to aid the unfamiliar user.
+- A list of music terminology to aid the unfamiliar user.
--A tool to aid in the tuning of a user’s guitar.
+- A tool to aid in the tuning of a user’s guitar.
--A scale finder to display different guitar scales for the user to learn.
+- A scale finder to display different guitar scales for the user to learn.
--A chord finder to display chords for the user to learn.
+- A chord finder to display chords for the user to learn.

 Compare the structure of the document with the template provided for the course group work.
 How does it differ?
 Is there more?
 Less?